-|Health effects of EMFs generated by live conductors and electrical equipment||Hundreds of epidemiological studies and tests have been conducted over the past 40 years.
-The views of certain large organizations are laid out in the brochure entitled The Power System and Health – Electric and Magnetic Fields.||To date, no harmful health effects have been found.
-Hydro-Québec continues to monitor the evolution of knowledge and participate in research carried out elsewhere in the world.
-In particular, the company is studying the effects of high-intensity magnetic fields on humans as well as high-voltage electric field interference thresholds with regard to the operation of medical implants, including cardiac pacemakers.
+|Health effects of EMFs generated by live conductors and electrical equipment||Over the past 40 years, hundreds of epidemiological studies and tests have been conducted.
+The opinions of certain large organizations are outlined in the brochure The Power System and Health – Electric and Magnetic Fields.||To date, no EMF-related health effects have been found but Hydro-Québec is still monitoring knowledge and participating in studies conducted elsewhere in the world.
+The company is continuing to study the effects of high-intensity magnetic fields on humans and of high-electric-field interference thresholds on the operation of medical implants like pacemakers.

-|Health effects of the temporary increase in fish mercury levels after reservoir impoundment||In the late 1970s, Hydro-Québec launched an extensive research program in conjunction with a number of partners.||Mercury levels in developed environments are not harmful to fish-eating fish, birds or mammals.
-However, public health agencies must ensure that anglers do not exceed the mercury exposure level deemed safe for their health.|
+|Health effects of the temporary increase in fish mercury levels after reservoir impoundment||Since the late 1970s, Hydro-Québec has led an extensive research program in conjunction with a number of partners.||Mercury levels in developed environments are not harmful to fish-eating fish, birds or mammals.

 |Noise generated by lines and substations is relatively limited and cannot cause hearing loss.
-New substations are designed to meet strict criteria to ensure that the noise produced has no significant effect on the health, activities or behaviour of residents living nearby.
-The location of new power lines (315 kV and up) takes the level of noise produced into consideration.|
+New substations are designed to meet very strict criteria so the noise produced has no significant effect on the health, activities or behavior of people who live near our facilities.
+We take the audible noise produced into consideration when determining the location of new 315-kV or higher-voltage power lines.

 We currently have noise-related data on about 50% of the substations located close to inhabited areas.
 None of these substations produces noise levels high enough to cause hearing damage in local residents.
 However, some facilities generate noise levels high enough to cause discomfort and disturb sleep.
 New substation equipment must also comply with noise criteria and is tested before being put into service.